cjmielke/quarantineAtHome/README.md

 This project is being written in Dockerfiles, to allow the ease of distributing work.

+### Model systems

+##### Sars-cov2 Spike protein
+Ideally, if we found small molecules that bind to the contact surface between spike protein and human ACE2, we may block its spread in the body,

 ![alt text](img/spike1.jpg "Spike protein")

 ### Building